netiiic/Projekat1/README.md

-Simple interactive program for adding, reading and chaning information.
+Simple interactive program for adding, reading and changing information.